Keep Your Smile Safe This Summer

-What are your kids doing for fun this summer?
-Whether it's soccer or horseback riding camp, family vacation or just playing at the neighborhood park ― your children's teeth may be at risk of injury.
-Summer smile safety is not just about preventing sports injuries ― injuries to the teeth also can occur during daily activities.
-Traumatic tooth injuries range from minor chips and cracks of the teeth to those knocked out of the socket.
-By taking a few precautions and establishing good safety habits, you may help preserve your children's mouth, teeth and smile this summer.
+Whether it's soccer or horseback riding, family vacation or participating in activities in your neighborhood, your teeth may be at risk of injury.
+Smile safety is not just about preventing sports injuries.
+Injuries to your mouth, teeth and oral facial features can occur during many types of daily activities.
+These injuries can range from a broken jow or facial bones, minor chipped or cracked teeth to knocked out of the socket.
+By taking a few precautions and establishing good safety habits, you can help protect your face and mouth from harm.

 Mouthguards

-Mouthguards can be an easy way to protect an athlete's smile from serious injury.
-A mouthguard is made out of flexible plastic that can be worn during athletic activities and informal play to protect teeth from trauma.
+Mouthguards are an easy way to protect your smile from serious injury.
+A mouthguard is made from flexible plastic that can be worn during contact and non-contact sports to protect your teeth and the soft tissues of your mouth from trauma.

-- It is a good idea to get your children used to wearing mouthguards at a young age so they can get in the habit of protecting their teeth for a lifetime.
+- Get your children used to wearing mouthguards at a young age so they can get in the habit of protecting their teeth for a lifetime.

 Helmets

-Many summer activities involve activities with wheels such as bikes, skateboards and rollerblades.
-Check the list below for a few precautions before setting out on wheels.
+Many activities involve equipment with wheels such as bikes, skateboards and rollerblades.
+Helmet use has been found to reduce the number and severity of oral facial injuries.
+Check the list below for a few precautions before setting out on wheels or engaging in other activities that places you at risk.

-- Be sure your children have a helmet.
-Helmets should fit snugly and the safety strap should always be worn.
+- Helmets should fit snugly and safety straps should always be fastened.

 Car Seats and Seat Belts

-- Set a good example for your children by always wearing a seat belt, and insist that they buckle up.
+- Protect yourself by always wearing a seatbelt.
+Set a good example for your children and insist that they buckle up too.

-- Make sure that the seat belts and car seats are in proper working condition and properly installed.
+- Make sure that your seat belts and car seats are in proper working condition and properly installed.

 - Infants and toddlers should remain in a rear-facing car seat until age 2 or until they reach the highest weight and height allowed by the car seat's manufacturer.

-- Any child 2 years or older who has outgrown the rear-facing weight and height limit for their car seat, should use a forward-facing car seat with a harness for as long as possible.
+- Any child 2 years of age or older who has outgrown their car seat, should use a forward-facing car seat with a harness for as long as possible, up to the highest weight and height allowed by the car seat's manufacturer

 - Do not let your child get out of his or her seat while the car is moving.